-The book of Judges records a dark, disgraceful time when every man did that which was right in his own eyes (Judg.
+The first verse abruptly sets the scene of the book of Ruth: In the days when the judges ruled there was a famine in the land, and a man of Bethlehem in Judah went to sojourn in the country of Moab, he and his wife and his two sons .
+How does Judges 2:12a describe the days of the judges?
+The book of Judges records a dark, disgraceful time when everyone did what was right in his own eyes (Judg.
 17:6b).
 As a result, some began to intermingle their faith and families with the pagans around them.
 This disunity brings spiritual and political weakness that enemies could exploit.
 (Judg.
 1:27-36 lists all the pagan tribes that the Israelites did not drive out of the Promised Land.)
 Because they compromise and intermarry idol-worshipping tribes, what does the Lord declare to His people in Judges 2:3?